 Garden of the Gods

 We then headed to the Garden of the Gods – one of our main incentives for visiting the island.
 Again, it wasn’t signed, but eventually we found the dirt road leading to this remote area.
-It was a great road to manoeuvre the jeep along.
-After many miles and nobody else in sight, we arrived at the Garden of the Gods.
+After many miles and with nobody else in sight, we arrived at the Garden of the Gods.